-All members of the college are encouraged to accurately and promptly report all crimes directly to the Director of Education/Campus Director or other appropriate administrator and to the local law enforcement agency with jurisdiction when the victim of crime elects to, or is unable to, make such a report.
+All members of the college are encouraged to accurately and promptly report all crimes directly to the President or other appropriate administrator and to the local law enforcement agency with jurisdiction when the victim of crime elects to, or is unable to, make such a report.

-Reporting of Crimes: Integrity College encourages any person to contact the Director of Education/Campus Director to report a perceived or actual threat or suspicious circumstance they feel should be reported.
+Reporting of Crimes: Integrity College encourages any person to contact the President to report a perceived or actual threat or suspicious circumstance they feel should be reported.
 Reports will be documented in accordance with state and federal laws regarding privacy, the California Public Records Act and the Family Educational Rights and Privacy Act.
-These reports may also assist the Director of Education/Campus Director in their public safety efforts and assist in issuing a timely warning to the college community and/or determining where there is a pattern of crime with regard to a particular location, method, or suspect.
+These reports may also assist the President in their public safety efforts and assist in issuing a timely warning to the college community and/or determining where there is a pattern of crime with regard to a particular location, method, or suspect.